jhelison/challenge-weef-twitter/readme.md

 This project was developed as a challenge proposed by Weef.
 The objective was to build a Twitter like API.

+The API is now online on the path https://challenge-weef-twitter.herokuapp.com

+    THE FULL API DOCUMENTATION CAN BE FOUND HERE https://documenter.getpostman.com/view/17927585/UV5UkeMD

 ## Required functionalities

 As a project scope, the API must have: